 what the characters and readers of...
 South Korean author Kyung-sook Shin discover is that in the mother's absence she is only more powerfully present.

 Kyung-Sook Shin's tale.. has hit a nerve.. it certainlytaps the universal tendency to take one's mother for granted.

-Intimate and hauntingly spare. . . .
+shin's prose, intimate, and hauntingly spare, powerfully conveys grief's bewildering immediately . . .
 A raw tribute to the mysteries of motherhood

 A moving portrayal of the surprising nature, sudden sacrifices, and secret reveries of motherhood

 The most moving and accomplished, and often startling, novel in translation I've read in many seasons ...
 Every sentence is saturated in detail ...
 It tells an almost unbearably affecting story of remorse and belated wisdom that reminds us how globalism-at the human level-can tear souls apart and leave them uncertain of where to turn

 A captivating story, written with an understanding of the shortcomings of traditional ways of modern life.
 It is nostalgic but unsentimental, brutally well observed and, in this flawlessly smooth translation by Chi-Young Kim, it offers a sobering account of a vanished past. ...
 We must hope there will be more translations to follow

 A moving Korean novel questions the reliability of memory